microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 A
 [Dynamic Telemetry Processor](./Architecture.Components.Processor.Overview.document.md)
-is a software component that is dynamically configured and operates within the standard Open Telemetry OLTP pipeline.
+is a software component that is dynamically configured and operates within the standard OpenTelemetry OLTP pipeline.
 This processor is detailed further in the processor section, but essentially, it is a software module that monitors all events passing through it and allows one of the Dynamic Telemetry personas to modify the telemetry being transmitted.